To clarify what is meant by “Chinese liberal,” I’ll refer to a Reddit comment, copied below.

 In the West, there is easily the perception that creative intellectuals are naturally liberal.
 After all, how could anyone creative not want “freedom and democracy” and support a “communist dictatorship?”
 The image is easily one of the Chinese communists persecuting intellectuals with the Anti-Rightist Campaign, Cultural Revolution, etc, with all the smart, talented people in China wanting to escape.

 Of course, those who are realistic know there are plenty of talented, creative, and capable people who a very patriotic too, which means supporting the Chinese Communist Party.
-Yes, the China haters can easily that those people might be that way under duress, but that’s another story.
+Yes, the China haters can try to say that those people might be that way under duress, but that’s another story.

 Surely though, there are plenty of such Chinese who are liberal, pro-West, and anti-communist.
 I’m going to make such a list for myself and for anyone who might be interested.